International degree students

 The Student Union Munich also offers information and advice on accommodation, finances and cultural life, including psychotherapeutic and psychosocial counselling as well as a protection service against sexual abuse and discrimination.

-The Student Service Center (SSZ) of TUM is an important starting point for prospective international students who want to attend TUM as degree-seeking.
-The SSZ has contact persons for issues such as:
+The Center for Study and Teaching (CST) of TUM is an important starting point for prospective international students who want to attend TUM as degree-seeking.
+The CST has contact persons for issues such as:

 - Available degree programs at TUM and program orientation